odinsontm/odinsontm/README.md

 - Hi, I’m @odinsontm

-I am a Computer Science Student with 5+ years of development practice.
+I am a Computer Science Graduate with interest in frontend devlopment.

+Feel welcome to browse my portfolio at: https://odinsontm.github.io/